BenAAndrew/Python-Image-Fetcher/README.md

     - By default is set the number of cpu cores x 5
 - **download_timeout** (int): Seconds before a download is abandoned
     - Increasing this means more time will be allowed per download.
 If every download is important you should set this high
+    - If set to None, download will only timeout if the connection does so
     - The default is 5 seconds
 - **verbose** (bool): Whether to show progress bar
     - On by default